DanielMazurkiewicz/WebAI/README.md

   noSetup: true,                // Prevents given parameter from being stored in setup.data
                                 // (if noSetup is false and string data will be provided
                                 // to property then it will be not stored in setup anyway)

-  allowedOnFirstLayer: false,   // Throws error if someone tries to use such an operation
-                                // on first layer (inputs layer) if this set to false

   subjectOfTraining: true,      // Informs training algorithms that this property can be
                                 // a subject of training